-240 Survey of World Literature 3 hrs
+240 Survey of Western Literature

 An introduction to major literary works composed from the times of Homer to the present that have been influential in shaping and expressing values of Western culture.

 General Studies (GS)

 90 Study Skills

 A course designed to aid students in establishing and enhancing study skills necessary to maximize learning.
 Credit does not count toward meeting graduation or degree requirements.